GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 An interface for querying, modifying and exchanging features or values in a database and retrieving features for use.

 {#wrs}
-## Worldwide Reference System
+## Worldwide Reference System (WRS)

-Landsat scenes are arranged into a worldwide grid called the World Reference System (WRS) which uses 'path' and 'row' numbers to identify the location of each scene.
+Landsat scenes are arranged into a worldwide grid called the World Reference System which uses 'path' and 'row' numbers to identify the location of each scene.
 It is a global indexing scheme based on nominal scene centres.
 Learn more about the [Worldwide Reference System from NASA](https://landsat.gsfc.nasa.gov/about/the-worldwide-reference-system/).

 {#xarray}
-## xarray
+## Xarray

-An open source project and [Python](#python) package for working with labelled multidimensional arrays such as those returned by the [Open Data Cube](#odc).
+An open source project and [Python](#python) package (`xarray`) for working with labelled multidimensional arrays such as those returned by the [Open Data Cube](#odc).

 {#yaml}
-## Yet Another Markup Language (YAML)
+## YAML

-A human-readable data storage format.
+A human-readable data storage format (with .yaml file extension).
 It is used throughout [DEA](#dea) for metadata files, product definitions and other configuration files.

 {#zenith}